 What is Virtual Commissioning?

-Virtual commissioning is directly related to applications for software testing in simulation environments.
+Virtual commissioning is directly related to applications for software testing in simulation environments before connecting them to the real system.
 However, it can take different forms depending on the scale of the project, the budget and the time allocated for implementation at the factory.

 Thanks to this solution, programmers can test the manual mode in the office (the manual movements of devices) and logic behavior in automatic mode during the simulated rolling of the material.